Simon-Brandt/MarkdownTools/README.md

 ### 3.4.
 Sections

 For larger software, the documentation may grow to a point where it becomes unhandy for the reader to have everything kept in the same file.
 While it may still be advantageous to write the documentation in one single file (like for ease of cross-referencing sections), the reader might better obtain the documentation in separate files.
-To this end, the Markdown Tools' `split_sections.sh` script supports section tags, with which you can group sections.
+To this end, the Markdown Tools' [`split_sections.sh`](split_sections.sh) script supports section tags, with which you can group sections.
 Any text between an opening and closing section tag will be output into a distinct file (possibly inside a subdirectory).

 Thereby, `split_sections.sh`

 - splits a Markdown file by section into separate files
 - updates any hyperlink in the split files to point to the novel file the referred section has moved to
 - possibly removes and re-creates the files' directories, such that within directories other than the CWD, only current files are located (and no files from former runs, after which you re-named a section)
-- appends a link to the previous and/or next section to each file, creating a contiguous documentation.
+- appends a link to the previous and/or next section to each file (using the first heading or filename as link text), creating a contiguous documentation

 To split a file, you need the following two HTML comments: